glicerico/gramind_transformer/journal.md

 d) grammar cleaning
 e) sentence generation

+## Mar 7, 2020

 Another possible path to try:
 Starting from the [full corpus](grammars/gram1_full.corpus) generated from my [gram1](grammars/gram1.grammar), parse it and generate a grammar, then pass it through the grammar inducer cleaner, and see if it improves :)

+Currently: Trying full loop with gram1.
+Errors with sed expression in grammar learner json file... it doesn't run because it doesn't recognize some option.

+****************
+## Mar 8, 2020

+Problem with sed was because sed expression doesn't appropriately handle full paths to dictionary.
+It has to use a dictionary in the same folder.
+Workaround by copying dictionary of interest to working folder.

+Stream-parser produces better parses (76.83%) than sequential (69.7%), but still not perfect.
+Seems hard to generate the correct rules here without a mechanism for new rule generation.
+However, looking at the generated sentences, there may be one or two rules which could be rejected, so let's pass it through the grammar cleaner.

+Additionally, redesigned sentence generator to handle LG-type rules, and be able to process files like tiniest.dict, which should prove more interesting for testing.
+However, I still need to handle specific connectors to match more general ones;
+i.e. "Aa+" should be able to match with "A-".
+Attempted expanding each specific connector into rules with more general ones, but later realized this is faulty.
+What we need is to be able to match those different specification levels when looking for the linked category.

+Update, implemented those changes and now generation can use LG-type rules.
+********

+After many experiments using LG dictionaries for sentence generation, it's clear we need some extra rules to avoid infinite/very long recursion in the rules, since those produce sentences which are quite useful.